ayedo/ktsgenerator/README.md

       imports = ["import { Moment } from 'moment';",
                  "import BigNumber from 'bignumber.js';"]

-      // Which me.ntrrgc.tsGenerator.VoidType to use.
+      // What to use for void type.
-      // Options: VoidType.NULL, VoidType.UNDEFINED
+      // Options: 'NULL', or 'UNDEFINED'
-      voidType = VoidType.UNDEFINED
+      voidType = "UNDEFINED" // optional, this is th default

     }